mlb/dezoomify-rs/README.md

   -c, --tile-cache <TILE_STORAGE_FOLDER>
           A place to store the image tiles when after they are downloaded and decrypted.
 By default, tiles are not stored to disk (which is faster), but using a tile cache allows retrying partially failed downloads, or stitching the tiles with an external program
       --bulk <BULK>
           URL or path to a text file containing a list of URLs to process in bulk mode.
-Each line in the file should contain one URL.
+Each line in the file should contain one URL, optionally followed by a custom title.
+Format: URL [custom title] Lines starting with # are treated as comments and ignored.
 Accepts both local file paths and HTTP(S) URLs.
 Can also directly process IIIF manifests to download all images with enhanced metadata-based filenames.
 In bulk mode, if no level-specifying argument is defined (such as --max-width), then --largest is implied
   -V, --version
           Print version
 ```